magnusrodseth/sobekkseter/README.md

 # Været på Søbekkseter ⛅️

-## What is it?
+## What is it ❓

 This project is the official code base for the website [Været på Søbekkseter](https://www.systemsoft.no/Sobekklia/wx.htm).

-## An illustration of the data flow
+## An illustration of the data flow ✏️

 ![Data Flow Illustration](./static/img/data-flow-illustration.png)

-## Developer information
+## Developer information 🙋🏼‍♂️

-Developed by Magnus Rødseth.
+Developed by Magnus Rødseth and Julian Grande, Summer 2021.